micheles/decorator/docs/documentation.md

 project by Graeme Dumpleton.

 Since version 5 the ``decorator`` module uses the ``inspect.Signature`` object in the standard library.
-Unfortunaly, for legacy reasons, some applications introspect decorated functions by using low-level entities like the ``__code__`` object and not signature objects.
+Unfortunately, for legacy reasons, some applications introspect decorated functions by using low-level entities like the ``__code__`` object and not signature objects.
 An example will make the issue clear: